shanep-cs2/lesson02/README.md

 ## Task 3 - Compile Hello World

-Once you have
+Once you have installed all your tools fix the file HelloWorld.java so it compiles to ensure you have a working Java installation.

 ## Task 4 - Scavenger hunt

-We will be using github to submit all our code.
-The starter code is linked below, click on the starter code link to get access to the assignment.
-Once you have accepted the assignment you should see a file named **Scavenger.java**.
-Your task is to replace all the `TODO` place holders with the correct information.
+Open the file **ScavengerHunt.java** and complete all the TODO items that are listed.

 ## Task 5 - Add, Commit, Push your code